BrightnessInfo

 Multiple displays

-If the system has multiple monitors, getBrightness() returns brightness data for the primary WMI-compatible display.
-The instanceName field identifies which monitor the data belongs to.
+If the system has multiple monitors, getBrightness() returns brightness data for the first available display — WMI built-in displays are checked first, then DDC/CI external monitors.
+The instanceName field identifies which monitor the data belongs to, and source indicates the provider.
 Use BrightnessMonitor to track changes on the same display.

 Combining with setBrightness